Bachega/dataset_treater/README.md

 - **Accepts .CSV and .ARFF datasets**: If the file is .ARFF, it will try to convert it to a .CSV as best as it can.
 - **Class Proportion Chart**: It will try to automatically detect the class (binary classes, for now).
 It will then print the columns of the dataframe that it thinks is the class column, alongside a pie chart of the class proportions.
 - **Meta-Features Extraction Test**: Quantifier Recommender is a Meta-learning project, so we need to extract Meta-features.
 This runs a Meta-feature extraction function on the dataset and warns you if it was successful (or not).
+- **Scorer Test**: Quantifier Recommender uses scorers (classifiers that produce class probabilities), so we need to test if a scorer can fail for a dataset or not.
+It also estimates True Positive Rate and False Positive Rate (this is important for our project).
 - **Edit and download**: You can edit the dataset freely and download it as a .CSV file.

 ## Installation